 We provide services for birds and wildlife injuries.
-If you find a wild animal that is not seeming well.
-We recommend to call one of the Rehabilitators listed on our site.
-Many times they can make recomendations for the animals needs depending on the circumstances.
-We work with local rehabilitators to ensure that wildlife are cared for and released back into their enviroment.
+If you find a wild animal that is not seeming well, we recommend you call one of the Rehabilitators listed below.
+Many times they can make recommendations for the animal's needs depending on the circumstances.
+We work with local rehabilitators to ensure that wildlife are cared for and released back into their environment.
 You can always contact the Mass Wildlife for any concerns of an animal.
 Mass Wildlife Ph:508-389-6300 Mon-Fri 8:00-4:30pm for Questions

-List of Local Rehabilitators in our area.
+List of Local Rehabilitators in our area:

-Tom Ricardi 413-369-4072 Conway Raptor's Wild Birds
+Tom Ricardi 413-369-4072 Conway, Raptor's Wild Birds

-Julie Ann Collier 413-549-8164 Leverett Raptor's only
+Julie Ann Collier 413-549-8164 Leverett, Raptor's only

-Cliff Thayer 413-369-6946 Williamsburg Mammals, Reptiles, Turtles
+Cliff Thayer 413-369-6946 Williamsburg, Mammals, Reptiles, Turtles

-Sarah DeJesus 413-210-2411 Florence Bunnies
+Sarah DeJesus 413-210-2411 Florence, Rabbits

-Kathleen Emery 413-207-3020 Huntington Squirrels
+Kathleen Emery 413-207-3020 Huntington, Squirrels

-Susan Liejek 339-368-0228 Granby Squirrels, Opossum
+Susan Liejek 339-368-0228 Granby, Squirrels, Opossum

-Laura Hebert 413-659-6628 Erving Skunks, Rabbits, Squirrels
+Laura Hebert 413-659-6628 Erving, Skunks, Rabbits, Squirrels

-Madeline Nagy 413-349-8367 Hatfield Small Mammals, Non Migrating Birds
+Madeline Nagy 413-349-8367 Hatfield, Small Mammals, Non Migrating Birds

-Amelie Dricot-Ziter 617-301-2039 Leyden Mammals
+Amelie Dricot-Ziter 617-301-2039 Leyden, Mammals

-A few things to keep in mind if a wildlife bird falls out of a nest, many times the rehabilitator suggest to not handle the bird and to keep an eye on it, rather than remove the bird from it's enviroment.
+A few things to keep in mind if a wildlife bird falls out of a nest, many times the rehabilitator suggest to not handle the bird and to keep an eye on it, rather than remove the bird from it's environment.
 In a case like this call for advise.

 We are also hearing of new cases of the Avian Flu with particularly, Eagles, Crows, Canadian Geese and migrating birds coming to Mass.
 Most birds are scavenger feeding birds that are spreading the virus.
-We do recommend to use cautions if you see a sick bird and or a dead bird in your enviroment.
+We do recommend to use cautions if you see a sick bird and or a dead bird in your environment.
 Tufts University has been working on testing these birds along with the state tracking these cases.
 Avian Flu can be harmful to Humans and Caution is advised.
 You can look online for more state updates.